Discrepancies between AppsFlyer and third-party platforms

 The advertiser sees 100 installs attributed to Meta ads.

 30 of the installs were attributed using the gp_referrer parameter.
-These events aren't restricted and appear in raw data reports.
+These events are not restricted and appear in raw data reports.

 The advertiser sees only 30 installs attributed to organic.

-Mixpanel doesn't get postbacks for the 70 restricted events.
-And the postbacks they get for the 30 installs attributed using the gp_referrer are sent as organic.
+Mixpanel does not get postbacks for the 70 restricted events.
+The postbacks for the 30 installs attributed using the gp_referrer parameter are sent as organic.

 Raw data restrictions on MoEngage